One of my very good friends is in the process of setting up Facebook ads for his small business in Sydney.

 ⚡Supporting clean energy.

 There are a handful of directions you can go with your body copy.
-Yet when it comes to Facebook TOFU ads, I’ve found a solid bulleted list generates the most results with minimal fuss.
+Yet when it comes to Facebook TOFU ads, I’ve found a bulleted list generates maximum results with minimal fuss.

 4. You’ve led readers to the water, now entice them to drink.